electricworry/orangepizero3/docs/BOOT.md

 ## Building Poky

-If I add back the default poky linux-mainline (with some of my changes) then I get this:
+If I add back the default poky linux-mainline (with my patches) then I get this:

 See OrangePiZero3-poky.txt